In the last issue of Engaging Ideas, we were discussing the fine

 Why?
 Because you’re still not stating the whole truth about the

-real cause of your anger.
+real cause of your anger.3.
+Verbalization.

 The third option is the simplest, and also the most effective: acknowledge